Nilrudra1999/Nilrudra1999/README.md

 ## Hey there!👋

-I'm Nilrudra Mukhopadhyay, a Machine Learning Programmer, and student at The University of Guelph studying Quantitative Economics and Finance.
+I'm a Machine Learning Programmer, and student at The University of Guelph studying Quantitative Economics and Finance.
 I specialize in building market prediction models with the aim of putting together autonomous asset management systems.

 ### 📚 Education